alxlab-zone66x/Macintosh_Portable_Battery_Adapter/README.md

 | 1        | Red stranded wire, 4 AWG, 20cm for positive terminal         |
 | 1        | Black stranded wire, 4 AWG, 20cm for negative terminal       |
 | 2        | 4.8mm female spade terminal, crimp type                      |

+## Manufacturing

+The release includes the manufacturing files for JLCPCB specifically.
+If you need to the gerber files, BOM or component pick & place in a different format then you would have to generate them yourself.

+The PCB thickness chosen should be 1.6mm.